… it’s probably here somewhere

 Author Archives: Daryl Phillips, CEcD

 I arrived in Canada on Friday to participate in the International Economic Development Council (IEDC) conference.
 IEDC will officially convene its 2017 Annual Conference here in Toronto, Ontario this afternoon.
-Around 1,300 economic development professionals from around the world have already signed … Continue reading
+Around 1,300 economic development professionals from around the world have already … Continue reading

 Looking at the analytics and the number of recent hits related to dove season on this blog this morning, I am reminded how diverse rural tourism can be and how difficult it is for a community’s tourism marketing to be … Continue reading